montana-williams/aws-terraform-registry/README.md

 If you are building a project from scratch follow this order — each layer depends on the one before it:

+\`\`\`
-Networking   — VPC, subnets, IGW, NAT Gateway, route tables, security groups Security     — IAM roles and policies for every service you are about to build Compute      — EC2, Auto Scaling, ALB inside your VPC Storage      — RDS and S3 attached to your compute layer Serverless   — Lambda, API Gateway, DynamoDB for event driven workloads Messaging    — SQS and EventBridge to connect everything together WAF          — attach to ALB or API Gateway as the final security layer
+Networking   — VPC, subnets, IGW, NAT Gateway, route tables, security groups Security     — IAM roles and policies for every service you are about to build Compute      — EC2, Auto Scaling, ALB inside your VPC Storage      — RDS, ElastiCache, and S3 attached to your compute layer Serverless   — Lambda, API Gateway, DynamoDB for event driven workloads Messaging    — SQS, EventBridge, and SNS to connect everything together Monitoring   — CloudWatch alarms and logs across every layer WAF          — attach to ALB or API Gateway as the final security layer
+\`\`\`

 ---